hkustDB/Yannakakis-Plus/README.md

 ## Experiments
+### Requirements
+- Java JDK or JRE(Java Runtime Environment).
+This program use one `jar` file to parse the query and generate the related information.
+- Python 3.9.6

 ### Previous settings
  1. Change `BASE_PATH` value in `main.py`, which correspond to the target query.
  2. Change `DDL_NAME` value in `main.py`, which correspond to the query's ddl file.